nhthieu/nhthieu.github.io/src/content/blog/tech-stack.md

 I love minimalism, the idea of "less is more" really resonates with me.
 Since I wanted to gear this website towards a more personal and content-driven direction, I decided to go with a minimalistic and simple design (for some it looks boring, but I kinda like it).
 I've been following this guy - [James Scholz](https://www.youtube.com/@JamesScholz) (he's fricking awesome btw) for quite some time now and only knew he had a [website](https://jvscholz.com/) recently.
 I mean look at it, it looks beautiful, simple, clean and the important thing is that it gets the point across.
 Other source of inspiration must definitely be [this one](https://www.alexhughes.dev/), and [this one](https://www.bugswriter.com/) (peak UI btw).
 The color palette is also inspired by [this website](https://thelinuxcast.org/).

 Yes, I know it's satire but you know what I mean right?
 They're not fancy, but for me, they're beautiful.
 I don't really like those fancy websites with a lot of animations and effects, they're just too distracting and I don't think they're necessary.
 Also, I wanted to just go dark mode all the way at first because I find light mode is too bright and I personally hate it.
-Though I realized that some people (if there are any) prefer light mode so I decided to do both.
+Though I realized that some people (if there are any reading this) prefer light mode so I decided to do both.

 With all that, I think it's enough for me to take inspiration from them and build my website around that idea.